nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Add zoom link feature

-This add zoom link feature creates and adds a new `ZoomLink` with a `ModuleLesson` into a specified `Module`, if the zoom link does not already exist in the module.
+This feature creates and adds a new `ZoomLink` for a `ModuleLesson` into a specific `Module`, if the zoom link does not already exist in the module.
 Each `ModuleLesson` in a `Module` is only allowed to have one `ZoomLink`.

 This feature is facilitated by the following classes: